vrurg/raku-Log-Dispatch/docs/md/Log/Dispatch/Source.md

 ### `method attach(--` Promise:D)>

 Must never be used and better be not overriden without a **really** good reaon.

+### `method use-thread-id(Bool:D $on = True)`

+This method allows to raise/drop a flag to include `$*THREAD.id` into the log file.
+This can sometimes help when multi-threaded application is debugged and log lines from different threads can be intermixed.

+**Note** though that this information is unreliable as `await`-ing for something can result in a continuation to be re-scheduled on a different thread.

 SEE ALSO
 ========